Supporting You In Dealing With Trauma Why Trauma-Informed Lawyering is Crucial

-New issues addressed in the ‘Standards’ include principles on communication and personal behavior, a greater emphasis on softer skills and new requirements to display indicative prices for treatment.
+New issues addressed in the ‘Standards’ include principles on communication and personal behaviour, a greater emphasis on softer skills and new requirements to display indicative prices for treatment.

-Following an earlier decision of the High Court that tooth whitening is a practice of dentistry, (Case Update: General Dental Council v Jamous, EWHC 1428) Ms Lorna Jamous, who on 10 May 2013 was convicted of unlawfully carrying out the business of dentistry when not registered with the GDC, received a 12 month conditional discharge and was ordered to pay £350 towards the GDC’s costs at Westminster Magistrates' Court.
+Following an earlier decision of the High Court that tooth whitening is a practice of dentistry, Ms Lorna Jamous, who on 10 May 2013 was convicted of unlawfully carrying out the business of dentistry when not registered with the GDC, received a 12 month conditional discharge and was ordered to pay £350 towards the GDC’s costs at Westminster Magistrates' Court.

 Nursing and Midwifery Council (NMC)